 In response to your request, we have included information regarding distribution of the account.
 Please refer to the chart below to determine the documents that will be required to process your requested transaction.
-The documents required to be submitted with your request are based on the type of signature guarantee you can obtain and provide to Primerica Shareholder Services and the type of transaction (redeem or transfer assets) you are requesting.
+The spouse beneficiary is not required to obtain a signature guarantee if they choose to provide all the required documentation listed in the chart.
+If the spouse beneficiary chooses to obtain a signature guarantee, please follow the documentation requirements in the chart which is based on the type of signature guarantee you can obtain and provide to Primerica Shareholder Services.